Webinar: Complete Streets Design Practicum | Recorded 10-29-2014

 collaborate on a series of webinars focused on next-generation designs

 for protected bike lanes and transit, accessibility, intersections, and

 the potential for powerful pilot projects.
 Click here for more information.

 U.S. Federal Transportation Policy Briefings (Members Only)

 The next policy update webinar takes place November 10, 2014.
 Tune in at 1:00 pm ET to hear an election analysis and what to expect from the 114th Congress.
 Hosted by APBP, the League of American Bicyclists, and the Alliance for Biking & Walking every second Tuesday at 1pm ET.
 Policy webinars are free (members only) and not recorded.
+Register here.